Fan Tips

 The FIFA Fan Festival — The Family-First Alternative

 Every host city hosts a free FIFA Fan Festival running throughout the tournament.
 The Fan Fest is designed to be genuinely family-friendly — free admission, live big-screen match screenings, play zones for young children, fan zone activities, food vendors, and live entertainment.
-For families with very young children or first-timers who are not yet ready for the full stadium intensity, the Fan Fest offers the complete World Cup atmosphere at a fraction of the cost and stress.

 • Free admission — no tickets or pre-registration required at most host city Fan Festivals